Nick Chubb Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 - He has received 106 of his team's 250 carries this season (42.4%).

-- The Browns have thrown the football in 49.0% of their plays from scrimmage this year while staying on the ground 51.0% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Browns have run 49.0% passing plays and 51.0% rushing plays this season.
+They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Chubb's matchup with the Bengals.